jondashkyle/soundcloud-archiver/readme.md

 ## flow

-- a paragraph about what is happening, why, and alternative
+- a paragraph about what is happening, and why
 - enter a soundcloud url
 - download the tracks and metadata into a dat:// archive
 - write meta-data json to the archive